-The 1889 reference to Falla Mill was therefore to his son, also James (born 1826).
-His story is found in document 2.1 as he married Janet Black.
-Another son William Steel (born 1842) also married into the Blacks.
-Agnes Waddell's mother being Janet Black (daughter of Thomas Black and Agnes Inglis).
+This means the 1889 reference above would be to his son, also James.
+His story is found in document 2.1 as he in turn married Janet Black.
+His brother William Steel (born 1842) also married into the Blacks.
+Agnes Waddell's mother being Janet Black (daughter of Thomas Black and Anglis Inglis).